serbrech/jcorioland.github.io/_posts/2018-09-05-azure-aks-active-directory-managed-identities.markdown

 kubectl create -f keyvaultsample.yaml
 ```

-Once the pod has started and a public IP address has been assigned by your service, you can just browse `http://{PUBLIC_IP}/keyvault` and you should see the value of the secret stored in your Azure Keyvault:
+Once the pod has started and a public IP address has been assigned to your service, you can just browse `http://{PUBLIC_IP}/keyvault` and you should see the value of the secret stored in your Azure Keyvault:

 ![keyvault-result.png](/images/azure-aks-active-directory-managed-identities/keyvault-result.png)

-Using Azure Managed identities and [aad-pod-identity](https://github.com/Azure/aad-pod-identity) you've been able to give access rights to a given pod to Azure Keyvault, without having to pass credentials in a config file or any environment variable, and this is really awesome!
+Using Azure Managed identities and [aad-pod-identity](https://github.com/Azure/aad-pod-identity) you've been able to give access rights to a given pod to Azure Keyvault resource, without having to pass credentials in a config file or any environment variable, and this is really awesome!

 Hope this helps!